circuits enable a two conductor DC power supply, DC wall adapter, or a

 the ground point.

-you can replace P1 above by a single resistor R2.
+you can replace P1 above with a fixed resistor (R2).
 This is even

 12V fixed value regulator